Glen Allan, Mississippi: 2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.

 Education

 Glen Allan is served by the Western Line School District.
 The elementary schools are O'Bannon Elementary and Riverside Elementary.
 The High Schools are O'Bannon High and Riverside High School.

 Notable people

-Glen Allan is the birthplace of author Clifton Taulbert and blues guitarist/singer songwriter Robert Lee "Smokey" Wilson.
+Glen Allan is the birthplace of author Clifton Taulbert and blues guitarist/singer songwriter Robert Lee "Smokey" Wilson, and Keith Johnson aka Prince of the Delta Blues.
+He is also the great nephew of blues icon Muddy Waters.